 The pandemic has made customers even more reliant on organisations to help them keep their lives on track.
-The pattern and volume of demand has changed for many sectors - in some cases, quite dramatically.
-Vulnerability has preserved demand for voice interaction, even though customers have shown a willingness to adapt and try new channels in ways not previously seen in the UK.
+The pattern and volume of demand has changed for many sectors - in some cases,

 In which of the following ways would you prefer to do the following activities?